Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: DLMC with IS

-\begin{rem} Introducing DLMC for this problem crucially guarantees $\order{\tol^{-4}}$ complexity of proposed estimator.
-From \eqref{eqn:dlmc_min_problem} and Theorem \ref{th:dlmc_optimal_work}, using a single realization for the particle system ($M_1=1$), as done in~\cite{is_mvsde}, leads to complexity $\order{\tol^{-5}}$.
-Moreover, the proposed IS scheme for the DLMC estimator also considerably reduces the associated constant for rare event probabilities compared with previous MC estimators~\cite{mlmc_mvsde}.
-Section \ref{sec:results} validates this numerically. \end{rem}
+\begin{rem}[Optimal MC Complexity for Particle Systems] The introduction of DLMC for this problem crucially guarantees $\order{\tol_\mathrm{r}^{-4}}$ complexity for the proposed estimator.
+From \eqref{eqn:dlmc_min_problem} and Theorem \ref{th:dlmc_optimal_work}, the use of a single realization of the particle system ($M_1=1$) results in an increase in complexity to $\order{\tol_\mathrm{r}^{-5}}$.
+Moreover, in comparison to previous MC estimators~\citep{mlmc_mvsde}, the proposed IS scheme for the DLMC estimator also considerably reduces the associated constant for rare-event probabilities.
+This is validated in Section \ref{sec:results}. \end{rem}